What is Drug Detox?

 - Shakiness and tremors, uncontrollable trembling

-Fortunately, at Discovery Institute of New Jersey, our doctors are trained to monitor detox symptoms and to administer medications that prevent the most dangerous of these symptoms, and reduce the discomfort associated with all of them.
+Fortunately, at Discovery Institute of New Jersey, our medical staff members are trained to monitor detox symptoms and to administer medications that prevent the most dangerous of these symptoms, and reduce the discomfort associated with all of them.
 Our team of professionals monitors individuals constantly, checking vital signs such as temperature and heart rate, to ensure that patients are responding to the treatment and detoxing safely and as comfortably as possible.

 Drug Detox in a Safe, Supported Environment

-Detoxing at our treatment center is referred to as a medically supervised detox.
+Our detox program is referred to as a medically supervised detox.
 Throughout this program, our clients are monitored 24/7 to ensure that no medical emergencies occur, and if they do they are treated promptly.
 We administer non-habit-forming medications throughout detox for patients who require it.
-Because we closely monitor our patients, we are able to safely and comfortably wean them off of these medications when the timing is clinically appropriate.
+Because we closely monitor our clients, we can safely and comfortably wean them off of these medications when the timing is clinically appropriate.

 The Discovery Difference

 Why Detox at Discovery?

 Those who are working to overcome substance dependence need a unique, individualized treatment plan for their detox.
 At Discovery, this is what we provide.
 Drug detox varies based on the substance the person was addicted to.
 Symptoms can range from mild to severe, and no two patients will have identical experiences during detox.